 Be aware that assault can also be charged as a 3rd or 2nd degree felony if committed against a public servant or family member, and this could carry up to 20 years in prison and up to $10,000 in fines.

 State of Texas v.
-DR Case reduced to misdemeanor and client received
+AZ Case reduced to Class A Misdemeanor Criminal Tre